-Many people who have chronic conditions get tattoos to remind themselves, as well as others, that they are stronger than their disease.
-Others get ink to raise awareness and to be heard.
+Many people with chronic conditions get tattoos to remind themselves, as well as others, that they’re stronger than their disease.
+Others get inked to raise awareness and to be heard.

 Multiple sclerosis (MS) is an autoimmune disorder that affects about 2.5 million people around the world, many of them between the ages of 20 and 40.
 It’s a chronic condition with no cure, though there are treatments that can slow the disease’s progression.

 Here are just a few of the tattoos that people with MS have gotten to boost awareness about the disease, and to give themselves the strength they need to keep fighting.

 “I got my tattoo just a couple of months after being [diagnosed].
 I was an avid triathlete and had just been picked up to race for a local team when I found out.
 I needed a reminder that was visible at every starting line that I’ve got this, and that I’m a survivor.
 [I’m] still fighting after five years and still racing. — Anonymous

 “My tattoo literally means ‘hope’ for me.
 Hope for myself, [for my] family, and hope for the future of MS.” — Krissy

 “The tattoo is of a puma, my college mascot.
 My [original] design was the orange disc, but my [tattoo] artist made it solid, which I like.
 I like the placement because it is hard to ‘hide,’ so it’s part of me now.” — Jose H. Espinosa

 “This tattoo represents my strength in the face of MS.” — Vicky Beattie